 Another Farmers Market with a cacophony of product is Volcano Farmers Market every Sunday in Volcano Village.
 From freshly baked pies to homemade guava jams and poha berry jellies to buckets overflowing with brilliant red anthurium and delicate orchid blossoms, this market is a pleasant stop mid-way around the island.

 Big Island Flower Company, in Ocean View capitalizes on fertile volcanic soil to grow the unusual protea.
 There are dozens of varieties of this vibrant, feathery flower that originated in Africa.
 The protea is well suited to the Big Island’s soil and climate.
 Big Island Flower Company offers shipping and onsite retail.

 Your island tour should include the Amy BH Greenwell Ethnobotanical Garden.
 This 12 acre site near Captain Cook is landscaped to reflect the four vegetation zones used by Hawaiians; Coastal, Lowland Dry Forest, Food and Fiber Crops, and Upland Forest.
 The collection includes over 250 types of plants, many which are part of the repository of native Hawaiian and Polynesian-introduced plants maintained at the site.

 From plumeria to orchids, anthurium to protea, uses for the flowers and foliage of the islands are as endless as the varieties themselves.
-Exotic arrangements with colors ranging from rich crimson reds to sunset orange stand tall in main lobbies of luxury resort hotels with Humanscale ergonomic chairs and quality chair covers.
+Exotic arrangements with colors ranging from rich crimson reds to sunset orange stand tall in main lobbies of luxury resort hotels.
 A vase of fresh anthurium with its hues of red, green and pink holds its own amidst the elegance of fine dining rooms.
 And of course the lei for every celebration!
 To see where each blossom begins on Hawaii Island farms is to understand the power of their call and why, once experienced, they become a part of the memory forever.